pitastrudl/wekanwiki/Export-from-Wekan-Sandstorm-grain-.zip-file.md

 12.2 Create new user to Standalone Wekan

 12.3 Copy new user bcrypt password structure created bcrypt encrypted password from Sandstorm to Docker wekan structure.
 It's at users collection/table.
+Also add isAdmin=true boolean.

 12.4 Login